|Lat/Lon:||38.15770°N / 119.5797°W|

 Forsyth Peak is located on the northern boundary of Yosemite National Park.
 Although it is located just a mile off of the Pacific Crest Trail, it is a hike to get there and would most likely be climbed during a multi-day backpacking trip.
-The closest trailheads are the Leavitt Meadows Trailhead
+The closest trailheads are the Leavitt Meadows Trailhead, or Leavitt Lake.

 From the Leavitt Meadows trailhead, follow the West Walker River trail south until you reach the Cascade Creek trail.
 Follow the Cascade Creek trail until it joins the PCT.
 Stay on the PCT until you reach the sister lakes.
 Any one of the lakes can serve as a good base camp.